 The difference between chutney and salsa

-- Salsas are blends of fresh chopped vegetables (and/or fruits) with fresh aromatics like herbs, garlic, onions and sometimes citrus juices or zests.
-Salsas generally don’t use vinegar (though fresh lime or lemon juice will provide a fresh acidity).
+- Salsas aren’t cooked.
+They are blends of freshly chopped vegetables (and fruits) with fresh aromatics like herbs, garlic, onions and sometimes citrus juices or zest.
+Salsas generally don’t use vinegar (though some fresh lime or lemon juice is common and provides a clean acidic bite).

-- Chutneys are usually made from fruit and they are cooked over the stove to blend the flavors together.
+- Chutneys are cooked with sweetener (sugar, brown sugar, honey) and vinegar to give them a sweet/sour pop.
+They are usually made from fruit and cooked over the stove to blend the flavors.
 Chutneys usually include dried spices, which bloom to life when they’ve been heated through.
-Chutneys typically are cooked with a bit of sweetener (sugar, brown sugar, honey) as well as some type of vinegar to give it a sweet/sour pop.

 - Sweat the onions and sweet bell peppers in olive oil over medium heat.